isomerpages/mccy-sgt/index.md

     - infobar:
         title: "#SingaporeTogether"
         subtitle: Only by working together can we create a Singapore that we all want, regardless of how diverse our ideas and opinions are.
 After all, it will take this entire nation to build our nation.
-        description: Singapore Together is about the Government is working with Singaporeans, and Singaporeans working with one another, to build our future Singapore.
+        description: Singapore Together is about the Government working with Singaporeans, and Singaporeans working with one another, to build our future Singapore.
         button: Who We Are
         url: /who-we-are/
 ---